cmzwolf/ExcelWriter/README.md

 ## Motivation

-I needed a quick factored way for creating excel files from common Java collection objects.
-This tiny library fit with my needs and I'm happy to share it.
+I needed a quick factored way for creating excel files in some Java Projects.
+This tiny library fits with my needs and I'm happy to share it.
 Maybe it can fit with your needs too.

 ## License